The Bard's Tale III: Thief of Fate: Reception

 A 1988 review in Computer Gaming World described Bard's Tale III as an improvement over its predecessor, but "still too heavily oriented towards mega-combat."
 The magazine in 1993 stated that "the series redeemed itself with the third installment, flawed though it was", adding that "the best parts are the quests themselves ... worth playing".
-One of the chief complaints with the game is, unlike in the first two titles, where spell points (which are expended to use spells) could be recharged instantly an unlimited number of times for a fee at Roscoe's Energy Emporium, there is no such method in this title.
-To recharge spell points of a spellcaster, the player must either spend time in outdoor areas during the day (spell points are regenerated by sunlight), equip mage-only weapons granting continuous spell point regeneration, or find and use an item called a harmonic gem, which are limited in number within the game.
+One of the chief complaints with the game is, unlike in the first two titles, where spell points (which are expended to use spells) could be recharged instantly for a fee at Roscoe's Energy Emporium, it was believed that there was no such method in this title.
+In fact, to recharge spell points of a spellcaster, the player should step on any "magic regeneration square" in the dungeons, but the mention of this is easily overlooked in the manual and the in-game effect is accompanied by no sound nor graphics, unless a high-level spell is cast.

 The game was reviewed in 1988 in Dragon #138 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.